mohanvive/editor-pugins/editor-plugins.md

-# Editor Plugins Guide
+# The Ballerina Extension for Visual Studio Code

+The Visual Studio Code Ballerina extension provides a set of rich language features along with an enhanced user experience.
+It offers easy development, execution, debugging, and testing for the Ballerina programming language.
+The Ballerina language possesses a bidirectional mapping between its syntaxes and the visual representation.
+You can further visualize the graphical representation of your Ballerina source via the extension.

+---
 ## Quick Start

 ### Prerequisites

-Before getting started, make sure you have installed the [Visual Studio Code editor](https://code.visualstudio.com/download) and [Ballerina](/downloads).
+Before getting started, make sure you have installed the [Visual Studio Code editor](https://code.visualstudio.com/download).

 >**Tip:** The VSCode Ballerina extension supports both the Ballerina Swan Lake and 1.2.x versions.